 Be Amazed by the Towering Sendai Daikannon

-If you’re looking for something cool to do in Sendai, how about checking out one of the world’s largest statues?
+If you want something cool in Sendai, how about checking out one of the world’s largest statues?
 Sendai’s Daikannon – or “Big Kannon” – is indeed large.
-To be specific, it is the tallest statue of Nyoirin Kannon (Buddhist deity of mercy) in the world.
+Specifically, it is the tallest statue of Nyoirin Kannon (Buddhist deity of mercy) in the world.
 At the time of completion, in 1991, Daikannon was Earth’s tallest statue.

 A 30-minute bus ride from Sendai itself, visiting is more of an adventure than just gazing at a statue.
 You can enter the statue – through the mouth of a dragon, of course – then ride up 12 stories via an elevator to reach amazing views at the top.
 On a clear day, you can see the Pacific Ocean.